-Within the traffic light system we have altered our visiting hours to between the hours of 10am and 7pm.
+Within the traffic light system, we have altered our visiting hours to between the hours of 9.30am and 7.00pm.

-We will also ask that all visitors complete a declaration form to enable us to trace contacts if required before visiting.
+- complete a declaration form to enable us to trace contacts if required, before visiting

-All visitors must use hand sanitiser on arrival and on departure.
+- must use hand sanitiser on arrival and on departure

 We understand the impact this may have for families/whānau wanting to be together at what we understand is a very difficult time.
 Staff will be happy to discuss this further with family/whānau members.

 We continue to ask that you consider the following questions if you are planning to visit Arohanui Hospice:

 - Are you are at risk of having COVID-19?